msguerra74/Automata/README.md

 2. From the command prompt, navigate to the `Automata` folder and run any of the following Grunt tasks:
     - `grunt` to develop the site with a LiveReload server
     - `grunt build` to build a production version of the current site
-    - `grunt download` to download the latest vendor files: `_normalize.scss, jquery.js, modernizr.js, and oldIE.js (Respond.js)`
+    - `grunt download` to download the latest vendor files: `.htaccess, _normalize.scss, jquery.js, modernizr.js, and oldIE.js (respond.js)`

 ## The MIT License (MIT)